Plant Breeder’s Rights (PBRs) or Plant Variety Rights (PVRs) are a form of intellectual property that protect new plant varieties.

-Can I convert a pending CPVR application to a UK PBR application?
+Can I convert a CPVR application to a UK PBR application?

-For completeness, any CPVRs granted by 31 December 2020 will be converted into a UK PBR.
-This will occur automatically and will not cost anything.
-If you have any granted CPVRs, we recommend checking the UK register here to ensure that a UK PBR has been correctly recorded from the corresponding CPVR.
-However, a UK address for these converted CPVR rights will not be required until after 1 January 2024.
+All CPVRs granted by 31 December 2020 were automatically converted into a UK PBR.
+A UK address for these converted CPVR rights will not however, be required until after 1 January 2024.
 The duration of the converted UK right will be calculated from the date the CPVR was granted.

-The UK will accept EU reports for most species for variety listings and for plant breeders’ rights, but only if they are of comparable quality to UK DUS tests.
-The exceptions are agricultural, amenity and vegetable species, where EU reports will only be accepted if testing started before 31 January 2020.
+The UK still accepts EU reports for most species for variety listings and for plant breeders’ rights, but only if they are of comparable quality to UK DUS tests.
+The exceptions are agricultural, amenity and vegetable species, where EU reports are only accepted if testing started before 31 January 2020.

 Are renewal fees payable for PBRs?

 Renewal fees for most UK PBRs were abolished in 2006, so annual renewal fees are not payable for most UK PBRs.
 Only a handful of plant varieties (e.g. potatoes, herbs, swede and ornamental species) still require the payment of an annual maintenance fee in the UK.

 Annual renewal fees continue to be required for CPVRs.

 How do I add my variety to the national list?